basilesportif/blog/input/wetgates.md

 ## Wet Gates as Higher-Order Gates
 A "higher-order" gate is just a gate that takes a gate as an argument, and uses it inside its formula.
 The clearest example of this is `turn` in `hoon.hoon`, which simply takes a list and a gate, and modifies each element of the list using the gate.

+### two separate considerations when passing gates to wet gates
+1. How does this expand mechanically?
+2. When do I want to pass wet vs dry?

 ### `turn`'s code
 ```
 ++  turn